SniffBakaSniff/ArtcordAdminBot/README.md

    sudo pacman -S dotnet-sdk
    ```

-3. **Configure Your Bot Token:**
+3. **Configure the configuration file:**
-   Update `appsettings.json` with your bot's token:
+   Create a file named `appsettings.json` with the following contents:
    ```json
    {
      "Token": "YOUR_BOT_TOKEN_HERE"
    }
    ```
-   You can get it from the [Discord Dev Portal](https://discord.com/developers/applications).
+   Replace `YOUR_BOT_TOKEN_HERE` with your Discord Bot's token, which you can get from [Discord's Developer Portal](https://discord.com/developers/applications).

 4. **Build the Project:**
    ```sh